ShaneMcC/blog.dataforce.org.uk/content/posts/2010-08-10-ubuntu-on-hp-compaq-mini-311c-1030sa.md

 shutdown -r now
 {{< /prettify >}}

-<del datetime="2010-10-24T03:48:49+00:00">Now this should be all thats needed, but it doesn't appear to work right now, VLC video playback of h264 is still unwatchable, I shall keep trying.</del>
+<del datetime="2010-10-24T03:48:49+00:00">Now this should be all that's needed, but it doesn't appear to work right now, VLC video playback of h264 is still un-watchable, I shall keep trying.</del>

 **Update:** Using the final-release version of Maverick I have got this working in VLC.
 Open VLC, go to Tools > Preferences and go to "Input & Codecs" and enable "GPU Acceleration".